 I love this deVOL Aged Brass Café Curtain Rail.
 It has an aged brass living finish and is beautifully hand-made as are the gorgeous brass Cafe Curtain Clips.
 The clips hold only the lightest of curtains.
 This pole won’t work if you want to use a curtain that’s lined or a thicker material.

-The Cafe Curtain itself is the washed linen curtain from Zara Home.
+The Cafe Curtain itself is this washed linen curtain from Zara Home.
 I used the 140cm x 270cm size.
 The width of the fabric is about one and a half times the width of my window.
 I sewed the hem with a Cream Thread that matches the existing stitching but you could use wonder hem.

 bathroom cafe curtains